 - GNU SASL

-Using the GNU SASL library adds support for some exotic authentication methods.
-You really only need it if you want to use GSSAPI.
+Using the GNU SASL library adds support for some additional authentication methods.
+You only need it for SCRAM-SHA-* and GSSAPI.

 - GNU libidn2